 The types of cases and other legal matters that we have handled in the past are as diverse as our client base.
 In fact, our skilled attorneys work with businesses of all sizes and at all phases of development.
 Whether you’re an entrepreneur looking to start an LLC (limited liability company) or a corporation, an existing business dealing with an internal matter or facing a lawsuit, or an organization preparing to expand or dissolve, we can handle your issue.
 Consider the following areas where we’ve helped businesses in the past:

-Various forms of alternative dispute resolution (ADR), including arbitration and mediation, to resolve other business disagreements.
+- Various forms of alternative dispute resolution (ADR), including arbitration and mediation, to resolve other business disagreements; and

 Small-firm sensibility with large-firm capabilities — our law firm is equipped to handle your business, construction, or real estate matter.